Nakshatra480/Nakshatra480/README.md

 I like the whole stack of the problem: framing it, getting the data honest, training something that holds up out of sample, then wrapping it in an interface people will actually use.
 That has meant **LSTM forecasters** trading against live Binance data, **Gemini-backed assistants** with real conversation memory, and real-time collaborative systems on WebSockets.

-The other half of my time goes to open-source infrastructure - **55 merged pull requests** across CNCF security tooling, a Rust JavaScript engine, GPU virtualisation middleware and an Ethereum client.
+The other half of my time goes to open-source infrastructure.
+I am an **experienced open-source contributor** with sustained, merged work across CNCF security tooling, a Rust JavaScript engine, GPU virtualisation middleware and an Ethereum client.

 `B.Tech Computer Science & Engineering` · `India`